 Instant Pot Method

-- Lock the lid in place.
+- Cook the fish curry: Lock the lid in place.
 Select pressure cook or manual and adjust to LOW pressure.
 Cook for 2 minutes.

-- Quickly release the pressure (QR) by following your cooker's instructions.
-Finish the curry with a light squeeze of lime and serve with brown or white basmati rice, or coconut rice.
+- Serve the fish curry: Quick release the pressure according to your cooker's instructions.
+Finish with a squeeze of lime or lemon and serve.

 Stove top recipe